plone/training/docs/voltoaddons/04-block-edit-options.md

 });
 ```

-This schema is based on the one used by the plone.restapi to edit the
+This schema is based on the one used by `plone.restapi` to edit the
+server-side `Dexterity` content.
-server-side Dexterity content.
-We're appropriating it, it lives in the client
+We're appropriating it, it lives on the client side right now, so we have some
-side right now, so we have some freedom in extending it with new logic and
+freedom in extending it with new logic and capabilities.
-capabilities.
-The only requirement is that Volto's form implementation
+The only requirement is that Volto's form implementation understands it,
-understands it, but even here we have a lot of freedom, as the form passes all
+but even here we have a lot of freedom, as the form passes all the field props
-the field props to the widgets.
+to the widgets.

 To understand how to structure the schema you need to read Volto's
 [Field.jsx] code.
-In it we see the following logic:
+In it, we see the following logic:

 ```jsx
 const Widget =